Alright so you may not be rubbing your hands together in feverish anticipation, but in the back of your mind the wheels are definitely turning.

 It’s time that people start realizing you can’t be the noun without doing the verb.
 You can’t be a writer, if you don’t write.
 You can’t be a cook, if you never cook.
 You can’t be an athlete, if you never train…Reece Robertson

-So as you might’ve noticed all of the keywords mentioned thus far are in fact nouns, and while I’ll admit this is by design I must also point out that there’s more than ample documentation corroborating the opinion that nouns are the go-to unit of language when it comes to realizing one’s full potential.
+So as you might’ve noticed all of the so-called "keywords" mentioned thus far are in fact nouns, and while I’ll admit this is by design I must also point out that there’s more than ample documentation corroborating the opinion that nouns are the go-to unit of language when it comes to realizing one’s full potential.

 One can certainly argue as to which nouns should be on the list, but the fact remains, nouns rule the roost.